setpriv

 Set the real, effective, or both GIDs.
 The gid argument can be

-given as textual group name.
+given as a textual group name.

 For safety, you must specify one of --clear-groups, --groups,